Dorothy Appleby

 Dorothy Appleby (January 6, 1906 – August 9, 1990) was an American film actress.
-She appeared in over 50 films between 1931 and 1943.
+She appeared in over 50 films from 1931 to 1943.

 Career

 Appleby gained early acting experience as an understudy and a chorus member in plays in New York City.
 A newspaper article reported that Appleby "came to New York fresh from winning a Maine beauty contest."

 Appleby was seen in many supporting roles, almost always in short subjects or low-budget feature films.
-The trim brunette stood just over five feet tall, and her early leading men (like comedian Charley Chase) towered over her.

-She soon found steady if not prestigious work in Columbia Pictures' two-reel comedies.
+Appleby soon found steady work in Columbia Pictures' two-reel comedies.
 She appeared frequently with The Three Stooges.
 She worked with Columbia comics Andy Clyde, El Brendel, and Hugh Herbert, and she had an uncredited part in John Ford's Stagecoach.

-Some of her Stooge comedies were Loco Boy Makes Good, So Long Mr. Chumps, and In the Sweet Pie and Pie.
+Some of Appleby's Stooge comedies were Loco Boy Makes Good, So Long Mr. Chumps, and In the Sweet Pie and Pie.
 One memorable appearance was as Mexican brunette Rosita in 1940's Cookoo Cavaliers.
 In the film, Appleby gets clobbered by the Stooges when a facial "mud pack" made of concrete dries on her face.
-Her petite figure belied her age, and she continued to play "younger" roles into the 1940s.
-One of her last screen roles was a one-line bit (playing a college co-ed at age 35) in the 1941 Jane Withers feature Small Town Deb.
+One of her later screen roles was a one-line bit (playing a college student at age 35) in the 1941 Jane Withers feature Small Town Deb.

-Personal Life and Death
+Personal life and death

 In October 1925, newspapers reported that Appleby had married Teddy Hayes, an athletic trainer.
 Days later, however, Appleby contradicted that report.
 "Honest Injun, I'm single," she said.
 "Didn't mean it when I said I was married to Teddy Hayes."
 On May 11, 1932, she was granted a divorce from actor Morgan H. Galloway.
-She left Hollywood in 1943 and married musician Paul Drake soon thereafter.
-The two divorced in 1980.

-Dorothy Appleby died in Hicksville, New York, on August 9, 1990, aged 84.
+Dorothy Appleby died in Hicksville, New York on August 9, 1990, aged 84.